How to Search Scanned PDF for Words

 Step 1: Open the Scanned PDF

 Once PDFelement is installed on your PC or Mac, you can simply drag a scanned PDF document and drop it into the desktop shortcut or the app icon to open it.
-If the program is already open, just hit "Open File…" on the left side of the main software window as shown in the screenshot below.
+If the program is already open, just hit "Open files" on the left side of the Home window, as shown in the screenshot below.

 Step 2: Use OCR to Turn your Scanned PDF into Editable Text

-Once the file is open, bring your mouse pointer to the "Convert" tab at the top, between the View and Edit tabs.
+Once the file is open, bring your mouse pointer to the "Tool" tab at the top.
 In the ribbon-style toolbar right below it, you'll see an icon labeled OCR.
 You only need to do this if the software doesn't automatically show you a prompt to do an OCR scan-and-convert action.
 When you see the notification bar, click on the corresponding "Perform OCR" button.

 At this point, we're still in Step 2 because the OCR is yet to be performed.
-In the new window that opens up, you can tweak your OCR settings by changing parameters such as language and whether you want the output as simply searchable text or if you want to be able to edit the text after conversion.
-You'll also see a Customize Pages option that lets you choose which pages or groups of pages you want to convert.
+In the new window that opens up, you can tweak your OCR settings by changing parameters such as language and whether you want the output as simply searchable text or editing the text after conversion.
+You'll also see a "Page Range" option that lets you choose which pages or groups of pages you want to convert.
 This obviously saves time because you won't need to scan and convert the entire document.
-Finally, click OK after choosing the parameters and wait for the OCR to be completed.
+Finally, click "Apply" after choosing the parameters and wait for the OCR to be completed.

 Step 3: How to Search for Words in a Scanned PDF